 Reef Ball's goal will always be "to put back that which man has destroyed," Barber says, "and to protect natural reefs so that work doesn't become limitless."

-Other interesting footnotes to the Reef Ball story have appeared: "People have been cremated in reef balls," Kirbo says.
+Another interesting footnote to the Reef Ball story has appeared: "People have been cremated in reef balls," Kirbo says.
 "Or else they dedicate reefs as a memorial."

-That's not all Reef Ball offers underwater sculpture park quality certifications, teaching eco-safe construction methods to those cement artisans who "wish to express themselves underwater."
-(Mary Jessica Hammes)
+Mary Jessica Hammes